Open-Data-Product-Initiative/odps-examples/faq/data-quality.md

 This means the data product should maintain **95% accuracy**.

+**The Role of `default`**

+The `default` quality profile is **mandatory** whenever the `dataQuality` object is used.
+It acts as the **baseline** definition, ensuring there is always a clear and predictable quality configuration, even when no referencing is used.

+You should use the `default` profile when:

+- You want to describe core quality expectations for the product.
+- You don’t yet need pricing or SLA-specific variations.
+- You want to ensure future compatibility with advanced features such as AI agents, data marketplaces, or automated governance.

+This makes the `default` profile both a **minimum requirement** and a **best practice** for clarity and interoperability.

 ## What kind of dimensions can I use?

 Here are some dimensions defined in the example: